Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Riga, Latvia.

 Do not make travel plans outside of Latvia

-If your visa is approved, we will keep your passport at the embassy while we prepare your immigration packet and print a visa for your passport.
-We will return your visa and passport to you within several business days to the address in Latvia that you list in your ustraveldocs.com account (see Step 1).
+If your visa is approved, we will keep your passport at the embassy while we prepare your visa.
+We will return your visa and passport to you within several business days to the address in Latvia that you will have arranged.

 A consular officer can make a decision on a visa application only after reviewing the formal application and interviewing the applicant.
 There is no guarantee that you will receive a visa.
 Do not sell your house, car or property, resign from your job or make non-refundable flight or other travel arrangements until you have received your immigrant visa.